-Corning® GAPS II Coated Slides have a uniform, covalently bound coating of Gamma Amino Propyl Silane (GAPS).
-The GAPS coating is applied using a proprietary process under tightly controlled manufacturing conditions.
-GAPS II Coated Slides offer a uniform substrate of unmatched cleanliness and high binding capacity.
+Corning[®] UltraGAPS[TM] Coated Slides are the substrate of choice for fabricating DNA microarrays of the highest and most consistent quality.
+UltraGAPS Coated Slides are recommended for the fabrication of arrays of double-stranded DNA and arrays of oligonucleotides, and when substrate stability and consistency are absolute requirements.
+UltraGAPS Coated Slides have a uniform, covalently bound coating of pure Gamma Amino Propyl Silane (GAPS).
+The GAPS coating is applied to both sides of the slides using a proprietary process under tightly controlled manufacturing conditions.
+UltraGAPS slides offer a printing surface of unmatched cleanliness, high DNAbinding capacity, uniformity, and stability.

-Array quality is highly dependent on the quality and integrity of the printing substrate.
-Arrays printed on coated glass slides of poor quality are likely to produce spots of varying size, shape, and DNA content.
-Scratches and foreign material on the slide surface also cause deformation of the array as well as varying background fluorescence.
-These problems lead to loss of sensitivity and generally poor results.
+Microarray quality is highly dependent on the quality and integrity of the printing substrate.
+Arrays printed on coated glass of poor quality are likely to produce spots of varying size, shape, and DNA content.
+The presence of scratches, haze, and contaminating particulates on the slide surface also cause deformation of the arrays as well as high background fluorescence.
+These problems lead to loss in sensitivity and generally poor results.

-GAPS II Coated Slides are manufactured under the most stringent conditions to prevent these problems.
+UltraGAPS Coated Slides are manufactured under the most stringent conditions to prevent these problems.
 All slides are cleaned and individually examined for mechanical defects and for the presence of dust and glass particles.
-The GAPS coating is applied in an environmentally controlled, HEPA-filtered ISO Class 5 facility, resulting in coated slides with highly uniform surface properties and low autofluorescence.
+GAPS is applied in an environmentally controlled, HEPA-filtered ISO Class 5 facility, resulting in coated slides with highly uniform surface properties and low intrinsic autofluorescence.
 Surface wetability is consistent across the slide surface to assure uniform spot size and shape and to avoid uncontrolled wicking or poor volume transfer during the printing process.
-Amine density is also uniform across the slide surface leading to consistent and highly reproducible retention of macromolecules.
+Amine density is also uniform across the slide surface leading to consistent DNA retention across the printed array.
+The packaging has been developed to ensure compatibility with the GAPS coating and to maintain the appropriate storage environment.